wbstack/docs/tech/decisions/0005-backend-apis-and-services.md

 ### backend QS service
 Recently a gateway prototype was created for the QS switching external prefixes to some internal ones for requests, getting the result, and then converting the result too.
-Right now the prototype is in PHP and realisticly performance doesn't matter too much here in ALPHA so this could become another backend route used internally (perhaps by the wdqs-proxy), so web -> wdqs-proxy -> backend-qs-api -> blazegraph
+Right now the prototype is in PHP and realistically performance doesn't matter too much here in ALPHA so this could become another backend route used internally (perhaps by the wdqs-proxy), so web -> wdqs-proxy -> backend-qs-api -> blazegraph